solarcaratuva/solarcaratuva.github.io/Embedded/onboarding.md

 Read through all the PowerPoints in [Documentation](https://solarcaratuva.github.io/Embedded/documentation.html).

 Documentation prior to and up to Fall 2025 explains MbedOS, the real time operating system used for Rivanna3 until 2025-2026.
-MbedOS is now deprecated in favor of FreeRTOS, so that documentation is up-to-date for everything EXCEPT FreeRTOS, though all the concepts described for MbedOS are still relevant.
+MbedOS is now deprecated in favor of FreeRTOS, which is covered in the updated (2026-2027) documentation.

 New members should research the basics of C++ and Python if they are unfamiliar with these programming languages.
 Here are some helpful resources:
 - [C++ Basics](https://www.w3schools.com/cpp/default.asp)